 The North Cascades Ecosystem in Washington State is a big, wild place.
 It’s home to wolves and wolverines, salmon and beavers, and ancient, moss-covered temperate rainforest.
 It was also once home to our country’s icon of wilderness, the grizzly bear, and may be again, thanks to almost 30 years of advocacy by conservationists, wildlife biologists, local communities, and tribes.
-The National Park Service and US Fish & Wildlife Service are soliciting comments until April 28th (extended from March 14th!) on proposals to start Cascades grizzlies on their road to recovery.
+The National Park Service and US Fish & Wildlife Service are in the planning process to support Cascades grizzlies on their road to recovery.

 Biologists estimate there are likely fewer than a half-dozen grizzlies remaining in the entire North Cascades Grizzly Bear Recovery Zone, a sprawling network of contiguous wilderness areas and national forests anchored by North Cascades National Park in Washington State.

 At almost 10,000 square miles, the North Cascades Ecosystem is one of the best places in the US outside of Alaska to recover grizzlies.

 Long-time Wilburforce grantee Conservation Northwest has advocated for grizzly bear recovery since its founding in 1988.
 Conservation Northwest rests on the foundation of connecting large core habitats and restoring grizzly bears, wolves, fishers, and wolverines to the Cascades and the transboundary ecoregions of British Columbia and Washington – nature unrestrained by political borders.